nih-cfde/data-distillery/DataDistillery03Jan2025/DD_03Jan2025_userguide.md

-# User Guide for the CFDE Data Distillery Knowledge Graph
+# User Guide for the January 2025 Data Distillery Knowledge Graph
+Authors: Ben Stear, Taha Mohseni Ahooyi, Deanne Taylor, Jonathan Silverstein, Alan Simmons
 ## Guide for exploring the Data Distillery knowledge graph using Cypher

-Authors: Ben Stear, Taha Mohseni Ahooyi, Deanne Taylor, Jonathan Silverstein, Alan Simmons

 ---------
 * This guide is meant to be an introduction for how to write Cypher queries to explore the Data Distillery Knowledge Graph (DDKG).
 A basic understanding of Cypher is assumed.
 If you are unfamiliar with Cypher please refer to the [Neo4j docs](https://neo4j.com/developer/cypher/).
 * For documentation concerning how the DDKG is generated or for information about the general schema of the graph please see our [Github docs page](https://ubkg.docs.xconsortia.org).
-For documentation concerning the specific schema for a DCCs dataset please see our [Data Dictionary](DataDistilleryDataDictionary.md).
-* It is assumed you are working with the latest version of the DDKG which can be found on [globus](https://app.globus.org/file-manager?origin_id=24c2ee95-146d-4513-a1b3-ac0bfdb7856f&origin_path=%2Fprojects%2Fdata-distillery%2FValidated%2FDistribution%2F).
-Some queries will fail to return anything if you are working with an older version of the graph.

 --------
 This guide has 4 sections: